dmx-systems/dmx-documentation/docs/user.rst

 Now what is important is that there are different association types.
 If you just draw a line between two things to create an association you will see a gray line.
 Its association type is just "association".
-You can use these associations to visualize your associations but they are *not* machine-readable.
+You can use these associations to visualize that two items are somehow related to each other without being specific about the meaning of the association.

 .. image:: _static/generic-association.jpg
     :width: 600

-If you need machine-readable associations you have to give your associations a meaning.
+If you need qualified associations you have to give your associations a meaning.
 This is explained step-by-step in the section about :ref:`Modelling<user-modelling>`.

-Thinking of real-world social networks, you will find that there is often more than one association between two things.
+Thinking of real-world examples, you will find that there is often more than one association between two things.
 DMX can represent this:
 You can simply create another association between them.